git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 In my never ending conquest for file watchers, I've become the unofficial taste-tester of them.

+What this kind of application does is wait for a file to be updated, then executes a custom command, like restarting a server, rebuilding an application, running tests, linters and so on.
+It gives you as a developer instant feedback in the terminal and is one of those things that can really trick out a tmux workspace into an IDE-like environment.

 I eventually settled toward [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSD's and OS X / MacOS.

+The trick to make entr work is to [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) a list of files into it to watch.

+{language=shell, line-numbers=off}
+    $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | entr -c go test ./...; else go test ./...; echo "\nInstall entr(1) to automatically rebuild documentation when files change. \nSee http://entrproject.org/"; fi

 ## Session Managers